 June 16, 2020

 Python in Pieces is an interactive coding environment, designed to build student and teacher confidence in the text-based coding language of Python.
-With the ability to easily translate from block-code to Python, in BOTH directions, meaning that students quickly become empowered from as young as Year 5 through to Year 9!
+With the ability to easily translate from block-code to Python, in BOTH directions, meaning that students quickly become empowered to progress from the expectations of KS2 through to KS3.
 Other platforms are only able to seamlessly transition one way, however, because Python in Pieces includes the ability to flip between block-based coding and Python in both directions this allows students to explore, test and understand their code and develop their computational knowledge and thinking, it also includes the ability to switch the view between text, block and split-view.

 We visited Caroline Chisholm School (before Lockdown) to see Python in Pieces in action.
 Kay Sawbridge, Faculty Leader for Computing and IT told us: